pinkysamantaray/pinkysamantaray/README.md

 Nice to meet you.
 My name is Pinky Samantaray.

-:black_small_square: I lead complex transformation programs from beginning to end.
-I work within the Financial Services & Consumer Business industries and have 7+ years experience in solving complex problems via developing innovative, sustainable business and technology solutions.
-I am an experienced program manager with specific expertise in the people aspects of change - designing and implementing :new: business and operating models including organisation design, governance and ways of working.

 :black_small_square: As a Certified Scrum Master, I lead complex transformation programs from beginning to end.
 I work within the Financial Services & Consumer Business industries and have 7+ years experience in solving complex problems via developing innovative, sustainable business and technology solutions.
 I am a frontend Engineer by passion.

 :black_small_square: I enjoy consulting for the opportunity it gives me to work side-by-side with clients to co-design real solutions for their business and their people.